NitorCreations/nitor-deploy-tools/README.md

 usage: ndt deploy-serverless [-d] [-h] component serverless-name

-Exports ndt parameters into component/serverless-name/variables.yml, runs npm i in the serverless project and runs sls deploy -s branch for the same
+Exports ndt parameters into component/serverless-name/variables.yml, runs npm i in the serverless project and runs sls deploy -s $paramEnvId for the same

 positional arguments:
   component   the component directory where the serverless directory is